tlawrence3/tSFM/README.md

 ```shell
 tsfm -c tRNA_L_skel_Leish.sites74.struct.cove -e MM -x 5 --idlogos --kldlogos -B --clade HOMO MAJOR/MAJOR HOMO/HOMO
 ```
-    a.
 The text output of this command will be two files `F_HOMO_B_MAJOR_Table.txt` and `F_MAJOR_B_HOMO_Table.txt` which can be used to create the bubble plots.
 Here "F" stands for "Foreground" and "B" for "Background."

-    b.
 An example of a record from the output text file is shown below.
 This example shows at feature 1A of ID logo: the total height of stack-bar in column `gainbits`, and the height of symbol K in this stack-bar in column `gainfht`.
 Also, it shows at feature 1A of KLD logo: the total height of stack-bar in column `convbits` and the height of symbol K in this stack-bar in column `convfht`.
 The columns `x`, `y` and `sprinzl` are set to 0 and will be filled later prior to creating the bubble plots by mapping each feature to the tRNA sprinzl coordinates.

         aa | coord | state | fbits | fht | gainbits | gainfht | lossbits | lossfht | convbits | convfht | x | y | sprinzl
         :-: | :-: | :-: | :--: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |:-: